spectrocloud/librarium/content/docs/12-enterprise-version/02-deploying-an-enterprise-cluster.md

 # Install Enterprise Cluster

 You have two options for installing Palette.
-You can use the Palette CLI to install a new self-hosted Palette instance or convert an existing single node cluster (Quick-Start Mode) to a highly available three node cluster.
+You can use the Palette CLI to install a new self-hosted Palette instance or convert an existing single-node cluster (Quick-Start Mode) to a highly available three-node cluster.
 Select the tab below that corresponds to your installation type.

 <br />